Common Name(s): American Chestnut

 Common Uses: Flooring, rustic furniture, shingles, and reclaimed lumber.

-Comments: Wormy Chestnut is not a distinct species of Chestnut, but rather refers to trees that were killed by the chestnut blight of the early 1900s, caused by an accidentally introduced Asian bark fungus (Cryphonectria parasitica); the wood was subsequently damaged by insects, leaving holes and discoloration in the standing trees.
-The trees were then subsequently harvested and converted into lumber.
+Comments: Caused by an accidentally introduced Asian bark fungus (Cryphonectria parasitica), the chestnut blight of the early 1900s was responsible for killing over three billion chestnut trees.
+The wood in these standing trees was subsequently damaged by insects, leaving holes and discoloration.
+The trees were then subsequently harvested and converted into lumber (called Wormy Chestnut).
 Between the nail holes, discoloration, worm and insect damage, Wormy Chestnut is preferred in applications where a rustic or unpolished appearance is desired.